miafranks/proteomics_protocols/tube_gel_digest_normal.md

    1. In chemical hood, remove liquid from gels
    2. Clean an acrylic square and two scalpels/razor blades with 70% ethanol
    3. Decant gels onto square and cut into 1mm cubes
-   4. Place gel pieces back in tube
+   4. Place gel pieces back in tube <br>
  <u> Note that here we have been experimenting with gel crushers in the centrifuge for higher throughput.</u>
-10. Add 1mL 50:50 wash, shake 350RPM for 1hr.
+10. Add 1mL 50:50 wash, shake 350RPM for 1hr. <br>
-<u> Note: This is a good place to break, gels can remain in incubator over night in the 50/50 wash if needed </u>
+<u> Note: This is a good place to break, gels can remain in incubator over night in the 50/50 wash if needed </u> <br>
 <u> Note: This may be an opportunity to transfer gels to a well-plate format (e.g. 96 deep well plates) allowing use of a multichannel pipette for the remaining steps. </u>

 ## Day 2